Midway in Liberty County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Revolutionary.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical date for this entry is November 24, 1778.

 Location.
 31° 47.23′ N, 81° 26.123′ W. Marker is in Midway, Georgia, in Liberty County.
-Marker is at the intersection of South Coastal Highway (U.S. 17) and Mamies Road, on the right when traveling north on South Coastal Highway.
+It is at the intersection of South Coastal Highway (U.S. 17) and Mamies Road, on the right when traveling north on South Coastal Highway.
 Touch for map.
 Marker is in this post office area: Midway GA 31320, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Sunbury and Fort Morris (approx. 0.9 miles away); Savannah-New Inverness Road (approx. 1.3 miles away); Old Sunbury Road (approx. 1.3 miles away); Button Gwinnett (approx. 1.3 miles away); Nathan Brownson (approx. 1.3 miles away); Edward Ball (approx. 1.3 miles away); Brigadier General Daniel Stewart (approx. 1.3 miles away); Road to Sunbury (approx. 1.3 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Sunbury and Fort Morris (approx. 0.9 miles away); Savannah-New Inverness Road (approx. 1.3 miles away); Old Sunbury Road (approx. 1.3 miles away); Button Gwinnett (approx. 1.3 miles away); Nathan Brownson (approx. 1.3 miles away); Edward Ball (approx. 1.3 miles away); Brigadier General Daniel Stewart (approx. 1.3 miles away); Road to Sunbury (approx. 1.3 miles away).
 Touch for a list and map of all markers in Midway.

-Photographed By Mike Stroud, July 8, 2008
+Photographed by Mike Stroud, July 8, 2008

 4. General James Screven Marker at Midway Cemetery( Coordinates:31.805984, -81.431072)